Frances Burney: Education

-Frances's sisters Esther and Susanna were favoured over Frances by their father, for what he perceived as their superior attractiveness and intelligence.
-At the age of eight, Frances had yet to learn the alphabet; some scholars suggest she had a form of dyslexia.
+Burney's sisters Esther and Susanna were favoured by their father, for what he perceived as their superior attractiveness and intelligence.
+At the age of eight, Burney had yet to learn the alphabet; some scholars suggest she had a form of dyslexia.
 By the age of ten, however, she had begun to write for her own amusement.
-Esther and Susanna were sent by their father to be educated in Paris, while at home Frances educated herself by reading from the family collection, including Plutarch's Lives, works by Shakespeare, histories, sermons, poetry, plays, novels and courtesy books.
+Esther and Susanna were sent by their father to be educated in Paris, while at home Burney educated herself by reading from the family collection, including Plutarch's Lives, works by Shakespeare, histories, sermons, poetry, plays, novels and courtesy books.
 She drew on this material, along with her journals, when writing her first novels.
 Scholars who have looked into the extent of Burney's reading and self-education find a child who was unusually precocious and ambitious, working hard to overcome an early disability.

-From her fifteenth year Fanny lived in the midst of a brilliant social circle, gathered round her father in Poland Street, and later in St Martin's Street.
-Garrick was a constant visitor, and would arrive before eight o'clock in the morning.
-Of the various "lyons" they entertained she leaves a graphic account, notably of Omai, the young man from Raiatea, and of Alexis Orlov, a favourite of Catherine the Great.
-She first met Dr Johnson at her father's home in March 1777.
+From the age of fifteen, Burney lived in the midst of a brilliant social circle, gathered round her father in Poland Street, and later in St Martin's Street.
+David Garrick was a frequent visitor, often arriving before eight o'clock in the morning.
+Burney left detailed accounts of people they entertained, notably of Omai, a young man from Raiatea, and of Alexis Orlov, a favourite of Catherine the Great.
+She first met Dr Samuel Johnson at her father's home in March 1777.

-A critical aspect of Frances's literary education was her relationship with a Burney family friend, the "cultivated littérateur" Samuel Crisp.
+A critical aspect of Burney's literary education was her relationship with a family friend, the dramatist Samuel Crisp, who had met her father in about 1745 at the house of Charles Cavendish Fulke Greville.
 He encouraged Burney's writing by soliciting frequent journal-letters from her that recounted to him the goings-on in her family and social circle in London.
-Frances paid her first formal visit to Crisp at Chessington Hall in Surrey in 1766.
-Dr Burney had first made Crisp's acquaintance in about 1745 at the house of Charles Cavendish Fulke Greville.
-Crisp's play Virginia, staged by David Garrick in 1754 at the request of the Countess of Coventry (née Maria Gunning), had been unsuccessful, and Crisp had retired to Chessington Hall, where he frequently entertained Dr Burney and his family.
+Burney paid her first formal visit to Crisp at Chessington Hall in Surrey in 1766.